muskandwivedi/Guess-Game/README.md

 These messages will help you in guessing the correct number.
      ### This game contains two score=>
 * SCORE=> This is already set to 20.
-* HIGHSCORE=> Here when you guess the correct number the above SCORE is added to this(HIGHSCORE) which is curently 0.
+* HIGHSCORE=> Here when you guess the correct number the above SCORE is added to this(HIGHSCORE) which is currently 0.
 * On the top left corner you see the AGAIN button.
-If you click on this button your game restart.
+If you click on this button your game restart and your HIGHSCORE become 0.